 First and foremost, we appreciate happy help on shearing day.
 If there is something we can do to make you happier, let us know.
 We strive to make your day as happy and easy going as possible.

 Be prepared!
 There are many things you can do in advance to be prepared for shearing day.
-In the picture below, you will notice a fiber sample being given - the customer was ready with the Ziploc bag for it.
-Having help lined up in advance is also a blessing - in this picture you can see help is active in the background.
+Having help lined up in advance is a blessing.
 Fiber bags/sheets for the blanket, neck, seconds, thirds, etc... can also be prepared in advance with names on them.
 If you are noodling your fiber, have your sheets, cardboard, or plastic ready before we get there.

 Make The Best Of It